 Studio photographers will appreciate that the Sony A7R III (unlike the E-M10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M10 III and the A7R III are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the A7R III followed on from the Sony A7R II.
+The E-M10 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the A7R III has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-M10 III better than the Sony A7R III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.